wml-frc/CJ-Vision/docs/gettingStarted.md

 }
 ```

-The above program should input an image and display it the `Core` which was initialized detects errors and starts/stops the program automatically.
+- The above program should input an image and display it using `CJ::Output::Display()`.
+- The `Core` which was initialized detects errors and starts/stops the program automatically.
 But you can manually check/start/stop the program using

 ```cpp
 PROG::PROG_RUNNING(); // returns boolean (is running)